 The general costs for non-adherence varied between $500 and $5000.
 Non-adherence-related costs were calculated in accordance to the healthcare system, visits to the emergency department/hospital, and other medical expenses.
 (R)

 Increasing medication adherence can be obtained by involving the patient more in the decision process.
 It is critical for patients to be involved in their own health.
 Pro-active screening is one of the most effective solutions to ensure the necessary compliance, as it can identify the need for specific medication in accordance to the diagnosed condition.

 In the situation that we are talking about an elderly patient, who is struggling to remember and follow a treatment schedule. applications such as CareClinic might come in handy.
 The health app has a number of useful features, allowing one to set up reminders for each medication in particular.
-One can choose the dose and frequency for every drug, and there is even a snooze feature that serves as a frequent reminder that the medication was missed.
+One can choose the dose and frequency for every drug.
+There is also a snooze feature that serves as a frequent reminder that the medication was missed.